 One Hundred Poems for Children by Oscar Alfaro (7+ languages) – Bolivia

-This world map of the most translated books allows you to see the top translated works in each continent and in your own country!
-Below Preply has broken down each continent and highlighted some noteworthy contributors.
+This world map of the most translated books allows you to see the top translated works in each continent and your own country!
+Below, Preply has broken down each continent and highlighted some noteworthy contributors.

 -

-Language learning is an innate process babies are born to know how to do!
+Language learning is an innate process for babies to know how to do!
 All children, no matter which language their parents speak, learn languages in the same way. (source).

 -